mcmoe/agile-token-passer/README.md

 ## Launch the server
 You will need to have Node.js installed.
-Launch `node app.js`
+From a terminal window, launch `node app.js`
-You can then open the given url in a browser.
+You can then open the app via a browser using the provided port.
+If you want to provide your own port, set it as an environment variable.